Vaginal Itching During Pregnancy – Causes & Prevention

 If you have intense itching around your pubic hair, it could be due to pediculosis or crab lice.
 Crab lice are tiny insects that feed on human blood.
 They are very contagious, and you can get them from public toilets or via sexual transmission.
-Pediculosis cannot be treated at home and one must consult a doctor for the same.
+Pediculosis cannot be treated at home; one must consult a doctor.
 In the case of crab lice, complete decontamination of bedding and clothes also becomes necessary.
 Using chemical lice treatments without consulting a doctor is not recommended.

 7. Urinary Tract Infection (UTI)